 Food & Culture Highlights

-Food in Adults-Only Cruise in the Aegean without Transport USD 52 reflects regional produce and neighbourhood traditions.
+Food in Self Guided E-Scavenger Hunt in Dresden USD 37 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.